 What is a Damaged Passport?

 So, should a crease in the back of your passport keep you from traveling?
-Not according to the Department of State, which told the news station that “From Passport Services perspective this problem seems to originate with the airlines.
+Not according to the Department of State, which told the news station, “From Passport Services perspective this problem seems to originate with the airlines.
 We generally don’t consider a crease to be damaged or mutilated such that it would prevent travel.”

 According to the State Department’s website, the following conditions DO qualify as damage: